|

 Invasive Phragmites

 Phragmites thrives in wet environments such as wetlands, lakeshores, beaches and even damp fields.
 It grows in dense populations, with mature plants reaching 5-6 meters in height.
-Its leaves are blue-green in colour and during growing season its stem is primarily green but turns tan near the base of the plant.
-Phragmites produces a dark brown/deep purple seed head in the late summer, before turning fluffy in the early fall as the plant begins seed dispersal.
-It has an extensive root network between plants, containing rhizomes in which it also reproduces.
+During growing season, its leaves are blue-green in colour and its stem is tan near the base of the plant [Image 1].
+Phragmites produces a dark brown/deep purple seed head in the late summer [Image 2], before turning fluffy in the fall as the plant begins seed dispersal [Image 3].
+It has an extensive root network between plants, containing rhizomes in which it also reproduces [Image 4].

 Invasive Phragmites vs. Native Phragmites